 Your vision accounts for up to 80% of your sensory perception and irrespective of any eye-conditions you may develop, the amount of light reaching your retina reduces significantly over time.
 By the age of sixty it is normal for the light reaching the retina to have reduced by about two-thirds.
 This has a significant impact.
 In addition, as we age most of us suffer a degradation in the ability of the eye to focus on detail, a condition known as presbyopia, which again is helped greatly by the light under which you choose to read.

-Our top-of-the range HD light uses a patented halogen light source and provides the best light source of all our lights.
+Our top-of-the range HD light uses a unique to Serious Readers halogen light source and provides the best light source of all our lights.
 The HD light has the biggest impact and is the light that we would most strongly recommend for people suffering an eye condition.

 Our Alex and Classic models have also proven to be a significant benefit, using the latest LED lighting technology.